 Ogiri okpei Castor seed flavor seasoning

 Ogiri okpei is a food flavoring produced from fermented castor oil seeds, such as egusi seeds.
-It has a very strong aromatic smell that sets the whole house on a high pitch once the ogiri okpei jumps into the soup pot.
+It has a very strong aromatic smell that sets the whole house on a high note once the ogiri okpei jumps into the soup pot.

 What is Ogiri Okpei called in English?